 Speaking of the solutions, it’s time for PC makers to wake up and start upgrading the camera hardware in upcoming devices.
 And more importantly, the change should arrive in the affordable PC segment, just like it has happened in the case of smartphones.

 Not just video calls, the lack of proper camera hardware leaves no incentive for the users, who eventually end up putting a tape on it in the name of privacy.
+Although, Apple recommends otherwise.

 Maybe you can try laptop camera alternatives

-For now, the practical approach would be to go for external webcams that can provide superior quality than their integrated counterparts.
+For now, the practical approach would be to go for external webcams that can provide superior quality over their integrated counterparts.
 PC makers putting higher-quality integrated web cameras would drive up costs anyway, more than it should in some cases.

 You can use your camera as a webcam